-Ford’s much improved Transit Connect is a small van – with big ideas.
+The Ford Transit Connect is a small van – with big ideas.
 It must suit buyers in both small and compact sectors of the LCV market – and does so thanks to the choice of both short and long wheelbase bodystyles and a versatile loadbay.
-There may be prettier little vans, but there are few more practical ones.
+This revised version gets a smarter look, a classier cabin and a more efficient 1.5-litre EcoBlue diesel engine.
+Overall, there may be prettier small vans, but there are few more practical ones.

 It was the Ford Transit Connect that really galvanised the small van sector when it was launched in the UK back in 2003.
 A whole host of copycat rivals – Citroen’s Nemo, Peugeot’s Bipper and the Fiat Fiorino – quickly followed.
 But despite tough competition, this Ford van has continued to find a ready band of buyers.
 The Blue Oval brand says that’s because, unless its competitors, it uses fewer car-derived components in its construction, leading to a less compromised commercial vehicle result.